Uberspace/lab/source/guide_shopware-6.rst

 .. tag_list::

-Shopware_ is a open source e-commerce software powered by Symfony_ and Vue.js_.
+Shopware_ is an open-source e-commerce software powered by Symfony_ and Vue.js_.
 The community edition is distributed under the MIT license.
 It's the successor of Shopware 5.

 ----